 Healthy donuts might seem like an oxymoron, but I promise this healthy donut recipe is the perfect balance of healthy and decadent.
-Secretly full of hidden veggies and with way less sugar than the traditional version, these baked donuts could be healthy breakfast or a fun snack.
-Your family will absolutely adore these chocolate donuts but will be none the wiser to the fact that they’re actually healthy.
+Secretly full of hidden veggies and with way less sugar than the traditional version, this healthy baked donut recipe could be healthy breakfast or a fun snack.
+Your family will absolutely adore these chocolate veggie donuts but will be none the wiser to the fact that they’re actually healthy.

 Okay, I’m going to admit it: I bribe my kids at the grocery store.

 I’m kind of embarrassed by that but also, not, because grocery shopping with small children is essentially hell and whatever it takes to maybe possibly take a small fraction of that away?
 I’m game.

 You see, some days I promise them pouches, or a piece of bread or a new box of their favorite granola bars.
 And

 I’m not proud of it, but that’s parenting, right?
 Balance, bribery, and doing what it takes to keep your ish together, right?
 RIGHT?

 While I keep the donuts (or as we call them, sprinkle treats) to a minimum, I would be lying if I said that the occasional temper tantrum didn’t happen over appropriate donut times.
 I’ve been dying to figure out a better solution like my spinach brownies and spinach cookies.